krylak123/fm-url-shortening-API-landing-page/README.md

 - ✓ View the optimal layout for the site depending on their device's screen size
 - ✓ Shorten any valid URL
-- X See a list of their shortened links, even after refreshing the browser
+- ✓ See a list of their shortened links, even after refreshing the browser
 - ✓ Copy the shortened link to their clipboard in a single click
 - ✓ Receive an error message when the `form` is submitted if:
   - The `input` field is empty